syncliteio/SyncLiteLoggerJava/README.md

 ```

 ### 3. SQLite Appender Device :
-SQLite appender device provides similar capabilities as Streaming device but it allows a single writer at any point (unlike a Streaming device which supports concurrent data ingestion).
-It has an additional capability to also mantain a copy of the ingested data (in a local SQLite database file) on the edge/mobile/desktop device which can be leveraged for in-app edge computing/analytics.
+SQLite appender device provides similar capabilities as streaming device but it allows a single writer at any point (unlike a Streaming device which supports concurrent data ingestion).
+It has an additional capability to also mantain a copy of the ingested data in the local embedded database on the edge/mobile/desktop device which can be leveraged for in-app edge analytics.

 #### Java